 Using strong encryption is crucial for protecting data transmitted during online transactions.
 Secure Socket Layer (SSL) and Transport Layer Security (TLS) are standard technologies that encrypt data between your browser and the e-commerce website, ensuring that your sensitive information is not intercepted by third parties.

-A VPN can provide an additional layer of security by encrypting your internet connection and masking your IP address.
-This is especially useful when shopping on public Wi-Fi networks, as it prevents eavesdroppers from intercepting your data.
+Ensure your devices are protected with up-to-date antivirus and anti-malware software.
+A VPN can provide an additional layer of security by encrypting your internet connection and masking your IP address, which is especially useful when shopping on public Wi-Fi networks.

 Keeping your operating system, browser, and any security software updated is crucial.
 Software developers regularly release updates that patch security vulnerabilities, which can be exploited by scammers and hackers.